About Kokoda Historical

 We specialise in small-size historical guided tours to the First and Second World War battlefields and places of cultural significance in Papua New Guinea.

 We have been conducting guided tours across the Kokoda Track / Kokoda Trail, Black Cat Track, Shaggy Ridge, Lark Force Track (Rabaul-Tol Plantation), Milne Bay, Wewak and Aitape to name a few, since 2005 and have enjoyed many successful treks and tours.
 To read testimonials from our previous satisfied customers please visit our page: Client Testimonials section.

-Kokoda Historical provide a complete living history experience; we focus not only on the exciting adventure of treks/tours themselves, but also on the historical events as they happened.
+Kokoda Historical provides a complete living history experience; we focus not only on the exciting adventure of treks/tours themselves, but also on the historical events as they happened.
 We offer a wide range of competitively priced tour packages and safety is our number one priority.